NetCordDev/NetCord/Documentation/guides/events/intents.md

 If you have done this, you will receive guild and direct messages.

 > [!NOTE]
-> `MessageContent` is a special, privileged intent that allows you to receive @NetCord.Rest.RestMessage.Content, @NetCord.Rest.RestMessage.Embeds, @NetCord.Rest.RestMessage.Attachments and @NetCord.Rest.RestMessage.Components of messages on events.
+> `MessageContent` is a special, privileged intent that allows you to receive @NetCord.Rest.RestMessage.Content, @NetCord.Rest.RestMessage.Embeds, @NetCord.Rest.RestMessage.Attachments, @NetCord.Rest.RestMessage.Components and @NetCord.Rest.RestMessage.Poll of messages in events.
 Otherwise they are empty.